derpibooru/sweetie-bot/README.md

 # Sweetie Bot
-A simple Derpibooru image fetching bot with a few extra additions for spice.
+A simple Philomena-based booru image fetching bot with a few extra additions for spice.

 ## Running
 ### Prerequisites